Sunil Kumar (born 1960)

-Sunil Kumar Singh is an Indian politician and former IPS officer.
-He is currently serving as Education Minister of Bihar.
+Sunil Kumar (born 1960) is an Indian politician and former IPS officer.
+He is currently serving as the Rural Works Minister of Bihar.
+He previously served as Minister of Education Department, Minister of Science & Technology, Technical Education Department and Minister of Higher Education Department in the Government of Bihar.
 He is elected as Member of Bihar Legislative Assembly from Bhore.
 He also served as SSP for Patna district for more than 6 years from 1997.
 In 2020 he retired as the Director General-cum-Managing Director, Bihar Police Building Construction Corporation, after that he joined Janata Dal (United), political party.
 He did MA in History from St Stephen's College New Delhi in 1984.